 When migrating to The Things Enterprise Stack , ensure your application can properly handle the new The Things Enterprise Stack data format.

-Migrating the The Things Network Stack V2 payload encoder and decoder to an uplink and downlink payload formatter should be straightforward, since they have the same format.
+Migrating the The Things Network Stack V2 payload encoder and decoder to an uplink and downlink payload formatter should be straightforward.
+See Payload Formatters for more details.

 You will need to change the MQTT server your application connects to.
 The Things Enterprise Stack has a new MQTT server address.
 You will also need to create API keys and update your MQTT credentials accordingly.